-- Explanation of information on data handling - How to use the data input into the AI model created by the AI Developer for additional training, etc. - Information about the source and processing of the data used for training - Securing of transparency of algorithms and AI models - Disclosure of algorithm logic, if possible - Examples of input/output - Notification of changes and updates - Regarding "(6) Ensuring sustainability" - [Relevant contents (repeat of contents of the main part)] - Examine the impact of the whole lifecycle on the global environment during the development, provision, and use of AI systems and services.
+- Explanation of information on data handling - How to use the data input into the AI model created by the AI Developer for additional training, etc. - Information about the source and processing of the data used for training - > Securing of transparency of algorithms and AI models - ♦ Disclosure of algorithm logic, if possible - ♦ Examples of input/output - Notification of changes and updates - Regarding "(6) Ensuring sustainability" IPolovant contents (repeat of contents of the mail

+[Relevant contents (repeat of contents of the main part)]

+Examine the impact of the whole lifecycle on the global environment during the development, provision, and use of AI systems and services.

-- Adoption of lightweight AI models - Improve energy efficiency by using lightweight, highly resource-efficient Al models instead of large-scale, high-precision AI models in line with AI requirements. - Deptimization of the size of AI models - Design AI models and develop algorithms that are conscious of the efficient use of computational resources and the minimization of energy consumption. - Effective use of data - Improve data quality, eliminate redundancy, and avoid retrieving unnecessary data.
+- Adoption of lightweight AI models - Improve energy efficiency by using lightweight, highly resource-efficient AI models instead of large-scale, high-precision AI models in line with AI requirements. - > Optimization of the size of AI models - Design AI models and develop algorithms that are conscious of the efficient use of computational resources and the minimization of energy consumption. - > Effective use of data - ♦ Improve data quality, eliminate redundancy, and avoid retrieving unnecessary data.

-- Ministry of Internal Affairs and Communications, "The Situation and Issues Surrounding FactChecking in Japan and the World" (May 2019) - EU, "Ethics Guidelines for Trustworthy AI" (April 2019) - OIS Research Conference, "AI and Citizen Science for Serendipity" (May 2022)
+- Ministry of Internal Affairs and Communications, "The Situation and Issues Surrounding FactChecking in Japan and the World" (May 2019) - Ministry of Internal Affairs and Communications, "Collection of Multistakeholder Initiatives on Countermeasures Against False and Misleading Information on the Internet" (May 2024) - EU, "Ethics Guidelines for Trustworthy AI" (April 2019) - OIS Research Conference, "AI and Citizen Science for Serendipity" (May 2022) - Council of Europe, "Risk and Impact Assessment Method for AI Systems from the Perspective of Human Rights, Democracy, and the Rule of Law (HUDERIA)" (Scheduled for adoption in November 2024)

-[Contents of the main part (repeat)] \Excerpts of the main paragraph only
+[Contents of the main part (repeat)] Excerpts of the main paragraph only